View all posts

 Case study

-A great example is the case where Netflix intended to crowdsource its R&D department by introducing an open Netflix competition to improve their movie recommendation system.
+A great example is the case where Netflix intended to crowdsource its R&D department by introducing an open Netflix competition to improve its movie recommendation system.
 ‘The one that improves the collaborative filtering algorithm to predict user ratings for films wins a prize of US $1,000,000’.
-In order to support the crowd, Netflix published a dataset containing only the following basic attributes: userID, movie, date of grade and grade (so no further information on the user or film itself).
+In order to support the crowd, Netflix published a dataset containing only the following basic attributes: userID, movie, date of grade, and grade (so no further information on the user or film itself).

 Dataset structure Netflix price